13 Ways Dermatologists Change Up Their Skin Care for Spring and Summer

 They don't skip out on exfoliation

 While exfoliating the skin can make it temporarily thinner and potentially more prone to sunburn, it is still necessary for the summer months.
-“Mild exfoliation, twice a week at most, will remove dead, dull skin cells from the skin surface, leaving skin more radiant,” says Tsippora Shainhouse, MD, a Beverly Hills-based dermatologist.
-“Also, when dead skin cells are combined with sweat, grease, and product, they can clog pores and lead to acne.”
+"Mild exfoliation, twice a week at most, will remove dead, dull skin cells from the skin surface, leaving skin more radiant," says Tsippora Shainhouse, MD, a Beverly Hills-based dermatologist.
+"Also, when dead skin cells are combined with sweat, grease, and product, they can clog pores and lead to acne."
 Avoid products with rough pieces like shells, nuts, and microbeads and instead look for products with salts and sugars or enzymatic scrubs with fruit acids, such as papaya, pumpkin or pineapple.
-These will be more gentle on the skin, especially when it’s more frequently exposed to strong ultraviolet (UV) rays.
+These will be more gentle on the skin, especially when it's more frequently exposed to strong ultraviolet (UV) rays.
+And don't forget about wearing sunscreen!
 Plus, check out the weird ways the sun affects your skin.

 They add in antioxidants

 While antioxidants are helpful year-round, they are particularly important during the summer, when stronger UV rays can damage unprotected skin.
-“Not only can too much sun lead to direct DNA damage, but it can also break down collagen and elastin, due to UV-induced free radicals,” explains Dr. Shainhouse.
+"Not only can too much sun lead to direct DNA damage, but it can also break down collagen and elastin, due to UV-induced free radicals," explains Dr. Shainhouse.
 Free radicals, highly destructive molecules in the environment, can also wreak havoc on your skin.
-Apply an antioxidant serum in the morning, after cleansing your face and underneath your sunscreen, can help strengthen the skin barrier to make it less susceptible to these environmental factors.
-Learn the 13 things your dermatologist won’t tell you.
+Apply an antioxidant serum, such as vitamin C, in the morning, after cleansing your face and underneath your sunscreen, can help strengthen the skin barrier to make it less susceptible to these environmental factors.
+Learn the 13 things your dermatologist won't tell you.